What to do if…

 Important note

-This is general information, not legal, code, or mechanical advice.
-Always follow posted on-site safety instructions and staff directions.
-If there is any threat to life, injury, fire, or worsening entrapment, call 911.
+This is general information, not legal, medical, mechanical, financial, therapeutic, or other professional advice.
+Follow posted on-site safety instructions, staff directions, and emergency responder instructions.
+If there is any threat to life, injury, fire, smoke, fumes, medical distress, or worsening entrapment, call 911.

 Additional Resources